rueven48/PERSONAL_PROJECTS/HeroloCinema/README.md

 http://herolo-cinema-rueven.herokuapp.com

-## Screenshot : Main - display all movies.
-(I get all 'Batman' movies for example).
+## Screenshot : Main - display all movies.</br>
+(I display all 'Batman' movies of page 1 for example).

 ![main](https://user-images.githubusercontent.com/40452887/52342573-7a415c00-2a1e-11e9-986a-048a2cc40e12.png)

 ## Screenshot : Add - add new movie to display.